 Off the farm, TechnoServe is also helping coffee wet mill owners implement innovative water management solutions, including reducing water usage, separating the coffee pulp from the wastewater, and planting vetiver grass wetlands, which act as natural water filtration systems.

-Rebuilding After Extreme Weather Events in Puerto Rico
+Helping Farmers Rebuild After Extreme Weather Events in Puerto Rico, For A Better Future

 When Hurricane Maria made landfall in Puerto Rico in September 2017, many coffee farmers saw their life’s work disappear overnight.
 The storm destroyed over 80% of the island’s coffee trees, leaving farmers with little income and the daunting task of rebuilding.